-Downtown London is a vibrant mix of parks, restaurants, Victorian homes and modern condos.
-In the summer months, London’s main downtown parks, Victoria and Harris Park, host various festivals almost every weekend.
-Rock the Park, Sunfest and Ribfest are just a few of the many events downtown hosts.
+The heart of every city is it’s downtown.
+Parks, restaurants, old homes, infill homes and modern condos.
+Downtown London has it all.
+In the summer months, London’s main downtown parks, Victoria and Harris Park, host festivals almost every weekend.
+Rock the Park, Sunfest, Kidsfest, and Ribfest are just a few of the many events downtown hosts.
+Not to mention New Years Eve and the lighting of the official Christmas lights that always draws a huge crowd.

-Woodfield, Soho and the main downtown core are all expierencing growth and in some areas a renaissance.
+Woodfield, Soho and the main downtown core are all experiencing growth and in some areas a renaissance.
 Soho is quickly becoming London’s tech corridor.
 Woodfield features homes built in the early 1800’s and these renovated properties can fetch some of the highest prices in the city.
-Cranes can constantly be seen in the skyline of downtown and this can only mean good things for the continued growth and diversification of our downtown core.
+The skyline of downtown London is always changing.

 21 percent of the 2,600 households are home owners.